Understanding Coordinating and Subordinating Conjunctions in Croatian

 What Are Conjunctions in Croatian?

 Conjunctions are words that connect clauses, sentences, or words.
-In Croatian, conjunctions are essential for linking ideas smoothly and clearly.
+In Croatian, conjunctions play a crucial role in linking ideas smoothly and clearly.
 They are divided mainly into two types: coordinating and subordinating conjunctions.

 Coordinating Conjunctions in Croatian

-Coordinating conjunctions connect words, phrases, or independent clauses of equal importance.
-They do not change the grammatical structure of the clauses they connect.
+Coordinating conjunctions connect words, phrases, or independent clauses that are of equal grammatical importance.
+They are similar to the English conjunctions like "and", "but", and "or".

 - i (and)